Different types of ULIP charges

 - be supported by the insurer's own experience, where applicable.

 This fee is applied to the unit fund for individual unit-linked insurance products when the policyholder chooses to surrender or discontinues the contract in accordance with regulations.
 It's typically stated as a percentage of the fund or as a percentage of the annualized premiums for regular premium contracts.
-No discontinuance charge is imposed on top-up premiums.
+No discontinuance charge is imposed on top-up premiums or withdrawals after the lock-in period.

 Take a look at some other types of charges available in ULIP: